Goalkeeper Saqib returns from Maldives

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan football team goalkeeper Saqib Hanif has returned from Maldives after being stranded there for quite some time due to quarantine, lockdown and flight issues.
+KARACHI: Pakistan football team premier goalkeeper Saqib Hanif has returned from Maldives after being stranded for quite some time due to quarantine, lockdown and flight issues.